smrealms/smr/README.md

 ## Request variables
-For any page which takes input through POST or GET (or other forms?) they should store these values in $var using SmrSession::updateVar() and only access via $var, this is required as when auto-refresh updates the page it will *not* resend these inputs but still requires them to render the page correctly.
+For any page which takes input through POST or GET (or other forms?) they should store these values in $var using Smr\Session::updateVar() and only access via $var, this is required as when auto-refresh updates the page it will *not* resend these inputs but still requires them to render the page correctly.

 ## Abstract vs normal classes
 This initially started out to be used in the "standard" way for NPCs but that idea has since been discarded.